 I was delighted to be invited to Bath to read from my short story at the anthology launch, and you can see an excerpt of that here.

-Why not treat yourself to the Bath Short Story Award Anthology 2015?
-Alongside newer fiction writers like me, you’ll find stories from celebrated authors such as Angela Readman, Dan Powell, KM Elkes and Sophie Hampton.
+Why not treat yourself to the Bath Short Story Award Anthology 2015 featuring short story authors such as Angela Readman, Dan Powell, KM Elkes and Sophie Hampton?

 My story ‘Son’ made the Top 50 of the London Short Story Prize 2015.